Hoangpham13579/drivex_bfmc2023/README.md

 ```
 Note that we should **install Pytorch GPU** to run the model for behavioural cloning algorithm.
 The installation guide of Pytorch GPU on Ubuntu can be found [here](https://www.youtube.com/watch?v=4LvgOmxugFU)

-To run the BFMC map & spawn the car
+To spawn the BFMC map & the car
 ```
 roslaunch drivex_main map_with_cardrivex.launch
 ```